VineetTambe/Robotics-Coursera/README.md

 # Robotics-Coursera
 This repo contains the codes for the Robotics Specialization offered by UPenn on Coursera.
-They are here to mark my progress and future reference please do not plagiarize.
+They are here to mark my progress and for my future reference please do not plagiarize.

 ## Aerial Robotics